EyeHealthInstitute Logo

 Choose the treatment approach that fits your life

-Whether you prefer hands-on care, convenient telehealth visits, or self-guided learning, we have multiple ways to help you manage Macular Pucker (Macular Hole).
+Whether you prefer hands-on care, convenient telehealth visits, or self-guided learning, we have multiple ways to help you manage Macular Pucker.

 Combining acupuncture, laser therapy & diagnostics at Dr. Rosenfarb's office in New Jersey.
 90% of patients see measurable vision improvements.